albert-goldenowl/Segmentation-DEMO1/README.md

 ```

 ```
-## For those who only want to use the released program
+## For those who only want to use the completed program with UI
 ```
 python mainUI.py
 ```